-Slow motion (or "Bullet Time" as it was called in The Matrix), like live action, is achieved by internally triggering Digital Air's camera systems sequentially rather than simultaneously.
+Slow motion (or "Bullet Time" as it was called in the 1999 film The Matrix), like live action, is achieved by internally triggering Digital Air's camera systems sequentially rather than simultaneously (as first described in Dayton Taylor's 1996 American Cinematographer article link).

 Because the rate of triggering can be very high all the way up to simultaneous our camera systems can easily record events in super slow motion.
 For example, using our digital systems we can shoot at any frame rate up to 500,000 frames per second camera-to-camera.